RohanAM2006/Lostective/README.md

 Set up environment variables

-Create a .env file in the root directory and add:
+Create a .env file in the root directory:

 REACT_APP_API_URL=your_backend_api_url